 But how will you know if your global marketing is working?

 To measure your content’s success – and convince investors it’s worthwhile – you’ll need to arm yourself with data.

 Of course, you know that already.
 You’ve collected stats on a whole range of metrics: from customer acquisition costs and retention rates to lifetime value and return on investment.
 They sound impressive, but can you turn this data into insights that inform an effective marketing strategy?
-Maybe not – in fact, less than 20% of US marketers can.
+Maybe not – in fact, fewer than 20% of UK marketers can.

 And once you’ve cracked your home market, it can be even more complicated to figure out how to measure success overseas.
 You’re talking to a different audience for different reasons on different channels.
 You’ll need to adjust your metrics accordingly – but you still want to compare your performance across markets.
 It’s enough to make your head spin.

 But it doesn’t have to be this hard.